Meanderings of Memory: Ongoing search

 Hurst suggested the book might contain content considered pornographic by Victorians, potentially resulting in nonstandard cataloguing.
 It might have been self- or privately published with a very small print run.
 Following the appeal to the public, another reference to Meanderings of Memory was found in an 1854 Sotheby's catalogue, which rendered less likely the notion that the work might be a hoax by a nineteenth-century miscreant.
 Identification of Peacock as the reader corroborated this.
 Given the "flowery" character of the work's quotations appearing in the OED, and in light of the Sotheby's auction record, Hurst postulates that Meanderings of Memory may turn out to be a short book of poetry.

+In Christopher Linforth's 2014 short story "Here is the Light", among the miscellanea collected by protagonist Pym Dark are "flowery poetry chapbooks (including the sordid volume, the Meanderings of Memory)".